-I proceeded on to Galt, the capital of Dumfries, which is a thriving village-the Grand River at this place is as large a stream as can well be dammed, and a good dam dyke has been thrown across it here, enough to supply power for all the mills that can ever be required here.
+I proceeded on to Galt, the capital of Dumfries, which is a thriving village.
+The Grand River at this place is as large a stream as can well be dammed, and a good dam dike has been thrown across it here, enough to supply power for all the mills that can ever be required here.
 I have got my report of the land I have visited ready, and am copying it for the purpose of sending it home.
-It is much more particular anent lands than this, which is a mere sketch of my journal, you can see it if you like, but as you have more to do with leather than land, I enclose you the prices of work in your trade, which I procured from a snob in Toronto.
+It is much more particular anent lands than this, which is a mere sketch of my journal; you can see it if you like, but as you have more to do with leather than land, I enclose you the prices of work in your trade, which I procured from a snob in Toronto.

-(Here follows a great many details of family matters and the sending out of his wife and children, of no interest to the general reader.)
+(Here follows a great many details of family matters, and the sending out of his wife and children, of no interest to the general reader.)

-The result of all my travels and enquiries is, that I would recommend to my friends to settle to the west of Brantford but not further west than Chatham.
-I would give the preference to the District of Huron, and next to that, the District of London.
+The result of all my travels and inquiries is, that I would recommend to my friends to settle to the west of Brantford, but not farther west than Chatham.
+I would give the preference to the district of Huron, and next to that, the district of London.

-I shall start for home in three days, and set to work on farm, so as I have not so many wonders to see I'll ve the fewer to tell you of, and therefore I will not ite till the beginning of the new year, when I hope be able to inform you that my house is in order for wife and family.
-With kindest regards to them and enquiring friends,

-I remain, my dear John, &c.
+I shall start for home in three days, and set to work on my farm, so, as I have not so many wonders to see, I'll have the fewer to tell you off, and, therefore, I will not write till the beginning of the new year, when I hope to be able to inform you that my house is in order for my wife and family.
+With kindest regards to them, and all inquiring friends, I remain, my dear John, &c.